Conquista-Code/Documentation/README.md

 <br>

-# Welcome to our Presentations repository
+# Welcome to our Documentation repository

-This repository contains links and resources to our slide show presentation.
-Once our video presentation is available, it will be added to this repository as well.
-This project is the culmination to our OPS-301 course utilizing problem framing, troubleshooting methodology, and network engineering skills.
-This repo contains the Conquista Code slideshow presentation for the CleanPower company
+This repository contains links and resources used to create the finished product
 <br>

 ## Conquista Code Team